Department of Linguistics

 PAUL ROBERGE, Chair

-Professors Connie Eble (English and Comparative Literature), Randall Hendrick, Evelyne Huber (Political Science), William G. Lycan (Philosophy), Paul Roberge, Steven Reznick (Psychology), James Thompson (English and Comparative Literature), Silvia Tomásková (Women's and Gender Studies, Anthropology); Associate Professors Misha Becker, David Mora-Marín, Elliott Moreton, Jennifer L. Smith, J. Michael Terry.
+Professors Connie Eble (English and Comparative Literature), Evelyne Huber (Political Science), William G. Lycan (Philosophy), Donald Nonini (Anthropology), Patrick O'Neill (English), Paul Roberge, James Thompson (English and Comparative Literature), Silvia Tomásková (Women's and Gender Studies, Anthropology); Associate Professors Misha Becker, David Mora-Marín, Elliott Moreton, Jennifer L. Smith, J. Michael Terry.

 Randall Hendrick (11) Syntax, Morphology, Psychology of Language